July 11, 2025

 Final Thoughts: Date Later, Heal Now

 Before you invite someone new into your life, allow God to renew your mind and heal your spirit.
-This isn’t about “fixing” yourself—it’s about rediscovering your worth and embracing the fullness of who you are.
+This isn’t about “fixing” yourself or religion.
+It’s about rediscovering your worth and embracing the fullness of who you are and whose you are.

 You’re worthy of love.
 But first, love yourself enough to pause, heal, and grow.